Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 import './GymnaseumService.sol';
 ```

-Next up, we define an IERC20Token interface which enables us to interact with the celo stablecoin (cUSD).
+Next up, we define an `IERC20Token` interface which enables us to interact with the Celo stablecoin (cUSD).

 ```solidity